Zero-knowledge secrets infrastructure

 auth injection styles

-Click run to watch AgentSecrets handle a real Stripe API call.
-The terminal shows exactly what happens — and what never does.
+Click run and watch a real Stripe API call go through the protocol.
+The terminal shows exactly what happens and what never does.

 agentsecrets · security protocol · live walkthrough